Lycée Claude-Monet: History

 Two options were proposed for the name of the lycée : Gabriel Fauré and Claude Monet.
 Eventually, the name chosen for the lycée was Claude Monet.
-In exchange, the grandson of Claude Monet gave the tableau Nymphéas avec rameaux de saule, now shown in the headmaster's office.
+In exchange, Michel Monet, the son of Claude Monet gave the tableau Nymphéas avec rameaux de saule, now on loan to the Musée des Impressionnismes Giverny.

 Gabriel Fauré eventually had a lycée nearby named after him, at 81, avenue de Choisy.

 Infrastructure

 The lycée consists of four floors and a basement, the fourth floor, under the roof, dedicated entirely to plastic arts.
 There are three school libraries in the lycée (one for the college, one for the lycée, and one for the preparatory classes), two music rooms, and a 200-seat theatre.
 In the basement, there is a gym, a dojo, multiple locker rooms, and a 150-seat conference room.
 The ground floor contains administration offices, the infirmary, the refectory and a parlor.
 Outside, the lycée has almost entirely been adapted for people with reduced mobility: there are two lifts and an access ramp near to the stoop.